wisdal/Image-classification-transfer-learning/README.md

 - learning rate.
 - ...

-Fill free to play with these parameters, given that you know  what you are doing.
-Remember that you can use the TensorBoard to visualize the result of your training.
+Fill free to play with these parameters, given you know  what you are doing.
+Remember that you can use the TensorBoard to visualize the resultS of your training.

 Learning rate, nb. of epochs, etc. are deterministic parameters.
 Use them to fine-tune your model.